fderyckel/ifitwala_ed_documentation/ifitwala_ed_documentation/www/docs/user/manual/en/education-settings/02_academic-year.md

 Or in quick view.
 ![Academic Year Fields in quick view](/docs/assets/img/school-settings/academic-year-fields-2.png)

 * *Academic Year Name*: How you want to call your academic year.
-You would choose something like 2020-2021, or 2020 (if in Southern Hemisphere countries)
+You would choose something like 2020-2021, or 2020 (if in Southern Hemisphere countries).
-* *Year Start Date*: the first day of your academic year
+* *Year Start Date*: the first day of your academic year.
-* *Year End Date*: the last day of your academic year
+* *Year End Date*: the last day of your academic year.
 * *School*: Your school can have several sections such as Kindergarten, Primary Schools and Secondary Schools.
 The Academic year of each of these sections might not totally align.

 ## 3. Documents linked to Academic Year